retorquere/zotero-better-bibtex/site/content/exporting/scripting.md

 The postscript should be a `javascript` snippet.
 You can access the data with following objects and methods:

-- `item` is the Zotero item that's the source for the entry being built.
+- `zotero` is the Zotero item that's the source for the entry being built.
-- `entry` is the BibTeX entry you are building, and the entry has a number of fields.
+- `tex` is the BibTeX entry you are building, and the entry has a number of fields.

-  e.g. you can access the date in zotero item `item.date`.
+  e.g. you can access the date in zotero item `zotero.date`.

-- `entry.has` is a dictionary of fields for output.
+- `tex.has` is a dictionary of fields for output.
-- `entry.date` is the parsed and normalized version of `item.date`.
+- `tex.date` is the parsed and normalized version of `zotero.date`.

-  e.g. you can see whether the `year` field has been set by testing for `entry.has.year`, and when e.g. for a season-date only the year is exported in bibtex, you can find it in `entry.date.season`
+  e.g. you can see whether the `year` field has been set by testing for `tex.has.year`, and when e.g. for a season-date only the year is exported in bibtex, you can find it in `tex.date.season`

-- `entry.add` is the function to add or modify keys in `entry.has`.
+- `tex.add` is the function to add or modify keys in `tex.has`.
 It accepts the following named parameters in the form of an object:

   - `name`: name of the bib(la)tex field to output
   - `value`: the value for the field *without* LaTeX encoding